dbybanez/100-days-of-code/r1-log.md

 ### R1D31
 Fully integrated chartjs and implemented a store for system information.
 Took me a month to finish my project using technologies I've never used before.
 And it's finally working! 🎉  https://github.com/dbybanez/dbs-webapp

+### R1D32
+Since I'm done with my project, I'm planning to start a new one.
+I'm thinking about using Java for this project just to give myself a refresher -- I haven't used Java since college.
+Lol  https://github.com/dbybanez/dbs-webapp